vuex-orm/vuex-orm-next/docs/guide/relationships/polymorphic.md

+# Relationships: Polymorphic

+A polymorphic relationship is where a model can belong to more than one type of model on a single association.

-# Polymorphic Relationships: One To One
+## One To One

 A one-to-one polymorphic relation is similar to a simple one-to-one relation; however, the target model can belong to more than one type of model on a single association.
 For example, an `Image` might be associated with a `User` or `Post` model.
 You may define such a relationship using 2 types of relationship attributes, `MorphOne` and `MorphTo`.

-## Defining A One To One Polymorphic Relationship
+### Defining A One To One Polymorphic Relationship

 To define this relationship, for example, a `User` or `Post` model might be associated with one `Image`, we define a `morphOne` field to the `User` and `Post` models.